 Due Dates: June 30, 2026 (Nomination submission) | July 15, 2026 (Nominee package & Letters of Support)

-Summary: Honors outstanding early-career achievement in observational astronomical research based on radiation measurements from astronomical objects.
+Summary: Honors early-career astronomers for outstanding achievement in observational research based on radiation measurements from astronomical objects.

-Key Information: Nominee must be under 36 and affiliated with a North American institution at award announcement.
+Key Information: Nominee must be under 36 and affiliated with a North American institution at the time of award announcement.

-The Newton Lacy Pierce Prize in Astronomy is awarded annually by the American Astronomical Society to recognize outstanding achievement by an early-career individual in observational astronomical research, specifically those based on measurements of radiation from astronomical objects.
-The prize celebrates significant contributions made within the past five years, highlighting innovative work that advances understanding of phenomena such as stellar evolution, planetary systems, high-energy astrophysics, and galaxy formation.
-The award includes a monetary prize and is presented at the January AAS Meeting.
+The Newton Lacy Pierce Prize in Astronomy is awarded annually by the American Astronomical Society to recognize exceptional achievements by early-career astronomers in observational research, specifically those whose work is based on measurements of radiation from astronomical objects.
+The prize highlights significant, innovative contributions made within the preceding five years that advance the field of observational astronomy.